-While the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
+While the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date, and any differences may be material.

 The Foundation's policy is to recognize transfers between levels at the beginning of the reporting period.
-There were no transfers that occurred between Level 1 and Level 2 during the years ended June 30, 2014 and June 30, 2013.
-Relating to Level 3, the following tables present a reconciliation of financial instruments measured at fair value on a recurring basis using significant unobservable inputs for the years ended June 30, 2014 and June 30, 2013:
+There were no transfers that occurred between Level 1, Level 2 and Level 3 during the years ended June 30, 2015 and June 30, 2014.
+Relating to Level 3, the following tables present a reconciliation of financial instruments measured at fair value on a recurring basis using significant unobservable inputs for the years ended June 30, 2015 and June 30, 2014: